Transactional Email Dashboard

 The Delivery Rate % chart shows how successfully your emails were delivered over time.
 It plots the percentage of delivered messages against all sent messages in hourly intervals within the selected timeframe.
 This chart helps you spot trends quickly and take proactive steps before delivery issues impact performance at scale.

-A consistently high delivery rate (over 95%) indicates that your emails are reliably reaching recipients servers.
+A consistently high delivery rate (over 95%) indicates your emails are reliably reaching recipient servers.

-Lower rates during specific timeframes could result from issues with your sending list, message content, or recipient servers.
+Lower rates during specific timeframes may result from issues with your sending list, message content, or recipient servers.

 Message Rate